-Annalee Levin, ’08, is an Instructor and Community Outreach Coordinator at San Francisco School of Needlework and Design.
+Annalee Levin, ’08, is the Director of Community Engagement at San Francisco School of Needlework and Design.
 She was a Tutor in the Future Tutor Programme at the Royal School of Needlework in London.
 She received an MFA at the School of the Art Institute of Chicago (SAIC) in 2012 where she hand embroidered a giant F-150 truck pillow for her thesis project.
 The artwork was displayed at the Ford Rouge Factory in 2013.

 Lela Pierce, ’08, is enrolled in the Interdisciplinary Art and Social Practice MFA program at the University of Minnesota, Minneapolis.
 She was awarded a 2018 Jerome Emerging Artist fellowship.
-Her work is part of the October 2018 Jerome awardees exhibit at The Minneapolis College of Art and Design (MCAD).
-She was the 2018 Juror for the Macalester College all student exhibit in 2018.
+Her work was part of the October 2018 Jerome awardees exhibit at The Minneapolis College of Art and Design (MCAD).
+She was the 2018 Juror for the Macalester College all student exhibit.
 Pierce was awarded an international art residency from the Soap Factory, Mpls., for Kultivera in Tranas, Sweden in August 2017.
 In 2016 she completed an emerging artist residency with an installation at the Soap Factory in Mpls.
 She exhibited work in “Grupo Soap del Corazon “Espiritus” at Art at 801 Gallery in 2015.
 She contributed to the Minneapolis ‘zine Fabulista in 2015.
 She organized a ten-day International Family Yoga Retreat in Rishikesh, India in 2011.
 Since 2004, Pierce has been a member of Ananya Indian Dance Theatre.

 Julia Reardon, ’08, received a Master’s Degree in Art History at Washington University.
 She is now in law school at the University of Michigan and a judicial intern for the States District Court for the Eastern District of Missouri.
 She was a Curatorial Intern in the department of Prints, Drawings and Photography at the Saint Louis Art Museum.
 In 2008 she interned at the Museum of Contemporary Art in Detroit.